stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 Cross domain edges connect Q005 to nodes outside pure number theory that can reuse its components.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Reuses the classical pattern “too many high quality exceptions cost global consistency” as an information theoretic tension between compression and constraint.
+  Reason: reuses the classical pattern “too many high quality exceptions cost global consistency” as an information theoretic tension between compression and constraint.

 * Q123 (BH_AI_INTERP_L3_123)
-  Reason: Uses the idea of sparse high quality configurations under a simple relation as a model for interpreting neural representations that satisfy simple constraints yet rarely achieve extreme scores.
+  Reason: uses the idea of sparse high quality configurations under a simple relation as a model for interpreting neural representations that satisfy simple constraints yet rarely achieve extreme scores.

-* Q036 like physical nodes involving sparse extreme configurations
+* Physical nodes such as Q036 that involve sparse extreme configurations
-  Reason: Draws on the ABCQualityFunctional and ABCCounterfactualPattern to describe when physical systems exhibit too many extreme states relative to simple conservation laws.
+  Reason: draw on the ABCQualityFunctional and ABCCounterfactualPattern to describe when physical systems exhibit too many extreme states relative to simple conservation laws.

 ---